 Price & Where to Buy

 You can't judge a camera without knowing the price and alternatives.
-I paid $35 plus $15 shipping from Russia in May of 2019 for mine.
+My copy was very inexpensive and purchased in May of 2019.

 The price will vary depending on how many used cameras are available, condition, version, and where you purchase from.